itzg/docker-minecraft-server/titan-gremlin/README.md

 # Connecting to Cassandra and Elasticsearch Containers

-First start containers for Cassandra and Elasticsearch, where the `--name` you choose can be arbitrary or left off to use a generated name.
+First start containers for Cassandra and Elasticsearch (pre-2.x), where the `--name` you choose can be arbitrary or left off to use a generated name.

     docker run -d --name gremlin-cass itzg/cassandra
-    docker run -d --name gremlin-es itzg/elasticsearch
+    docker run -d --name gremlin-es itzg/elasticsearch:1.x

 Now start Gremlin with networking links to those containers with the aliases